jules32/collaborate/README.md

 What next?

 My name is Julie
-And Ben's name is Ben
+And Jamie's name is Jamie

 My name is jamie